Codzaa/Codzaa/README.md

 - 💼 Currently looking for a job, please  [email](mailto:colintaurai@outlook.com) :) me if you have an offer.
 - Working on Cross Platform Chat App.
-- An Intern at <a href="https://www.linkedin.com/company/zhejiang-e-max-import-&-export-co-ltd/about/" target="_blank" rel="noreferrer">E-Max Technology</a>
 - Building a space ship to go to Neptune
 - My next Blog post